Julian (novel): Synopsis

-Plot summary

-Julian was the last direct relative of Constantine the Great to take up the purple, his father being Constantine's half-brother.
-As emperor, he attempted to destroy the influence of the Christian church.
-His goals were to bring back firstly the worship of the old Roman pantheon, secondly other religions including Judaism (he attempts to restore the Jewish Temple), and thirdly - with special emphasis upon the growing crisis on Rome's frontiers - Mithraism, a mystery religion that had been popular among Roman soldiers.

-The book takes the form of the correspondence between two Hellenistic pagans, Libanius, who is considering writing a biography of Julian, and Priscus, who possesses Julian's personal memoir.
-Christianity has, by this stage, become the official religion of the Roman Empire (as decreed by the emperor Theodosius), with rioting and inquisition causing extreme violence between traditionalists and Christians, and even between Christian sects.
-Only thirty years after the novel took place, the city of Rome would be sacked by the Goths.

-The memoir relates Julian's life from the time so many members of his family were purged by his cousin, the emperor Constantius II (whom he succeeded on the throne), his "exile" to libraries as a child, and his subsequent negative childhood experiences with Christian hypocrisy and conflict over dogma (see Arianism).
-As he matures, a rift forms between Julian and his disturbed half-brother Constantius Gallus, who is made Caesar (heir to the purple) by Constantius II; Julian claims, for his safety, to have no interest but philosophy, so he undertakes a journey to Athens to study under the city's greatest teachers.
-Here, he first sees Libanius, the book's narrator, and has an affair with a female philosopher, Macrina.
+The memoir relates Julian's life from the time so many members of his family were purged by his cousin, the emperor Constantius II (whom he succeeded on the throne); his "exile", during childhood, to spend in libraries that time in which other boys might instead have been playing together outside; and his subsequent negative childhood experiences with Christian hypocrisy and conflict over dogma (see Arianism).
+As he matures, a rift forms between Julian and his disturbed half-brother Constantius Gallus, who is made Caesar (heir to the purple) by Constantius II; Julian claims, for his safety, to have no interest but philosophy, and so undertakes a journey to Athens to study under the city's greatest teachers.
+Here, he first sees Libanius, the book's narrator, and has an affair with a female philosopher (Macrina).
 He also comes to know some of the early Church Fathers in their formative years, including the agreeable Basil of Caesarea and the abrasive and dishonest Gregory of Nazianzus.
-Julian becomes a lector, a minor office in the Christian church, but he continues to learn about the traditional religions: he studies Neoplatonism in Asia Minor under Aedesius, and is initiated into the Eleusinian Mysteries in Athens (which he would later try to restore).
+Julian becomes a lector—a minor office in the Christian church—but continues to learn about the traditional religions: he studies Neoplatonism under Aedesius in Asia Minor, and is initiated into the Eleusinian Mysteries (which he would later try to restore) in Athens.

-Julian is eventually made Caesar in place of Gallus, who was executed by Constantius II for cruelty, debauchery, and to satisfy Constantius's legendary insecurity and paranoia.
-This leaves Julian the successor to Constantius II, and he is given (at first nominal) command of Gaul, under attack by the Alamanni.
+Julian is eventually made Caesar in place of Gallus, who was executed by Constantius II for cruelty and debauchery, as well as to satisfy Constantius' legendary insecurity and paranoia.
+This leaves Julian the successor to Constantius II, and he is given (at first nominal) command of Gaul as it is under attack by the Alamanni.
 Subsequently, Julian seizes hands-on military and administrative control from his 'advisors,' and, against expectations, experiences overwhelming military success over the Germans at Strasbourg.
-Upon the death of Helena, Julian's wife and Constantius's sister, and in the face of Constantius's ever-increasing manic paranoia, Julian undertakes a short rebellion against Constantius, which ends bloodlessly, with Constantius's natural death during the journey to confront Julian, and Julian's accession to the title of Augustus.
+Upon the death of Helena (Julian's wife, and Constantius' sister), and in the face of Constantius' ever-increasing manic paranoia, Julian undertakes a short rebellion against Constantius, which ends—bloodlessly and in victory—with Constantius' natural death during the journey to confront Julian, and Julian's accession to the title of Augustus.